Renata Fronzi

 Renata Mirra Ana Maria Fronzi (August 1, 1925 - April 15, 2008) was an Argentine-born Brazilian television and film actress.
 She was well known for her role as the character, Helena, in the Brazilian television show, Família Trapo.
 Família Trapo aired on TV Record, the commercial name for Rede Record, from 1967 until 1971.
-Fronzi appeared on the show opposite a number of actors including Ronald Golias, Jô Soares, Otello Zeloni, Cidinha Campos and Renato Corte Real.
+Fronzi appeared on the show opposite a number of actors including Ronald Golias, Jô Soares, Otello Zeloni, Cidinha Campos and Renato Côrte Real.

 Early life

 Renata Fronzi was born in the city of Rosario, Santa Fe, Argentina.
 She was the daughter of two Italian-Argentine theater actors.
 She first moved to Brazil with her parents and settled in Santos, Brazil, which is located along the Atlantic coast in São Paulo state.

 Career

 Fronzi began her career by performing at the Theatro Municipal in São Paulo, Brazil.
 Her professional debut occurred in 1940 when she appeared in actress Eva Todor's theater company production of Na Peça Sol de Primavera.
 She also appeared on the big screen in several Brazilian films during her career, including several movies produced by Atlântida Cinematográfica film studio.
 Her television credits included Minha Doce Namorada in 1971, Pecado Rasgado in 1978, Chega Mais in 1980, Jogo da Vida in 1981, Corpo a Corpo in 1984 and A Idade da Loba in 1995.
 Many of her television roles and telenovelas, including Corpo a Corpo and Chega Mais, aired on Rede Globo.
 On television, Fronzi also had a recurring role in the telenovela, Malhação, from 1996 until 1997.
 She also appeared in the Brazilian miniseries, Memorial de Maria Moura, in 1994.

 Fronzi's most recent film roles included Copacabana, directed by Carla Camurati, and the 2005 film Coisa de Mulher, directed by Brazilian director, Eliana Fonseca.